-When you need a stealth way to cut a padlock after losing your keys, try a pair of bolt cutters.
-Bolt cutters are heavy duty pliers for cutting metal rods and thick wire.
+When you need a stealthy way to cut a padlock after losing your keys, try a pair of bolt cutters.
+Bolt cutters are heavy-duty pliers for cutting metal rods and thick wire.
 Primarily, these pliers are for cutting bolts but you can use them to cut thick and hard metal.
 A lot of people use them to cut rebar rods, padlock shackles, and fencing wire to name just a few.

 In this article, I explore more about bolt cutters, their uses, and how to find the best one.
 You will also find out if it is illegal to have bolt cutters and when they can potentially get you in trouble.
 Lastly, I will share the best bolt cutters in the market to help you choose the right one for your project.

 As I mentioned, bolt cutters are a type of heavy duty cutting pliers for large bolts, thick wire, and metal rods.
 They have long handles and compound jaws that provide the leverage you need to cut through tough metal.
 Good bolt cutters have hardened cutting edges that can cut through hard metal without getting deformed.

 This is the most asked question about bolt cutters and the simple answer is No. Bolt cutters are not illegal but they can get you on the wrong side of the law.

 See, bolt cutters are very powerful cutting pliers.
 Thieves and cops use them to break into stuff or gain forcible entry.
 For this reason, several states classify bolt cutters as burglary tools but this does not make them necessarily illegal.

 The illegality of possessing bolt cutters is rather subjective.
 You will not be arrested for buying them but how you handle them can get you in trouble.

 For instance, if you go swinging large bolt cutters in the streets of California, law enforcers might pull you over and confiscate the tool.
 In some cases, the cops can arrest you for being in possession of a burglary tool.